 Describe what type of assessment or analysis has been conducted to date to identify the most appropriate response modality based on market conditions.
-This section should be data-driven to the extent possible and based on information available at time of submission (either internally or from secondary sources).
-Note: FFP understands that immediately following rapid onset disasters, information may be limited and this should not preclude a concept note submission.
+This section should be data-driven to the extent possible and based on information available at time of submission.
+Internal or secondary sources of information are welcome, and all responses should address the risks and benefits of the proposed modality to markets.
+More information on what questions should be addressed can be found in the Modality Decision Tool for Humanitarian Aid.